Confirmation Bias in Social Networks: Theoretical results

-The implications of this result are highlighted in the Section~\ref{sec:simulationanalysis} when I explore the effects of priors heterogeneity on the probability of attaining the less biased consensus.
-Next, I show that under the assumption of strong connectivity, consensus is reached in this dynamic system and it has a similar functional form of the individual limiting opinion derived in Proposition~\ref{prop:singleagent}.
+Section~\ref{sec:simulationanalysis} highlights the implications of this result wherein we explore the effects of priors heterogeneity on the probability of attaining the less-biased consensus.
+Next, we show that assuming strong connectivity, consensus is reached in this dynamic system and has a similar functional form of the individual limiting opinion in Proposition~\ref{prop:singleagent}.